'All the beds are taken up by Covid victims': Hospitals in the South are running out of space or staff - KVIA

 “And the worst part about this is this was foreseeable.
 And this was preventable.
 So not only are (we) exhausted, we’re annoyed.
 And we’re annoyed because people are not doing the right thing.”

-The vast majority of those getting hospitalized with or dying from Covid-19 are not fully vaccinated, the director of the US Centers for Disease Control and Prevention said last week.
+The vast majority of those getting hospitalized with or dying from Covid-19 are not fully vaccinated, Dr. Rochelle Walensky, the director of the CDC, said last week.

 And Americans who have already had Covid-19 shouldn’t assume they don’t need a shot.